Maldives: Independence and republic

-When the British became increasingly unable to continue their colonial hold on Asia and were losing their colonies to the indigenous populations who wanted freedom, on 26 July 1965 an agreement was signed on behalf of the Sultan by Ibrahim Nasir Rannabandeyri Kilegefan, Prime Minister, and on behalf of the British government by Sir Michael Walker, British Ambassador-designate to the Maldive Islands, which formally ended the British authority on the defence and external affairs of the Maldives.
+When the British became increasingly unable to continue their colonial hold on Asia and were losing their colonies to the indigenous populations who wanted freedom, on 26 July 1965 an agreement was signed on behalf of the Sultan by Ibrahim Nasir Rannabandeyri Kilegefan, Prime Minister, and on behalf of the British government by Sir Michael Walker, British Ambassador-designate to the Maldive Islands, which formally ended the British authority on the defence and external affairs of Maldives.
 The islands thus achieved independence, with the ceremony taking place at the British High Commissioner's Residence in Colombo.
 After this, the sultanate continued for another three years under Sir Muhammad Fareed Didi, who declared himself King upon independence.

-On 15 November 1967, a vote was taken in parliament to decide whether the Maldives should continue as a constitutional monarchy or become a republic.
+On 15 November 1967, a vote was taken in parliament to decide whether Maldives should continue as a constitutional monarchy or become a republic.
 Of the 44 members of parliament, 40 voted in favour of a republic.
 On 15 March 1968, a national referendum was held on the question, and 93.34% of those taking part voted in favour of establishing a republic.
 The republic was declared on 11 November 1968, thus ending the 853-year-old monarchy, which was replaced by a republic under the presidency of Ibrahim Nasir.
 As the King had held little real power, this was seen as a cosmetic change and required few alterations in the structures of government.

 Tourism began to be developed on the archipelago by the beginning of the 1970s.
-The first resort in the Maldives was Kurumba Maldives which welcomed the first guests on 3 October 1972.
-The first accurate census was held in December 1977 and showed 142,832 people living in the Maldives.
+The first resort in Maldives was Kurumba Maldives which welcomed the first guests on 3 October 1972.
+The first accurate census was held in December 1977 and showed 142,832 people living in Maldives.